fmbarina/.dotfiles/README.md

 If anything would be overwritten by the link step, it is copied to `backup/`.
 If a symlink is detected, nothing will happen - dotfiles assumes things have already been properly linked.

 ### About `init`
-Much of this is post-install stuff, but made such that dotfiles is idempotent, i.e. same result always.
-Some stuff is distro specific.
+Much of this is post-install stuff, some stuff is distro specific.
 For example, `distro-install.sh` only runs generic funtions, while their actual implementation depends on the sourced `distro.sh` file inside `src/`.

 ### Others